AlisonW417/group-ride-app/notes.md

 NEXT SESSION:
 - add ride component to view ride summary/details
-- add ride attributes to ride card so details can be viewed on '/rides' page
+- add ride attributes to ride card so details can be viewed on '/rides' page (include posting User in Ride card!!)
 - render ride component(s) on user show component

 FUTURE SESSIONS: